-Spelling certain death for the town, the railway offered the residents free transportation to wherever they might like to go, and the vast majority of its inhabitants took the offer, leaving many of their possessions behind.
+Spelling certain death for the town, the railway offered the residents free transportation to wherever they might like to go.
+The vast majority of its inhabitants took the offer, leaving many of their possessions behind.
 In time Steins was completely abandoned.
 The post office was discontinued in 1944.
 In 1964 a fire destroyed many of the historic deserted buildings.

 ‘I remember the very first morning I stayed there, a man came up and sat down in the window.
 “Good morning; how you doing?” and I was just waking up.
 “So what’s going on, what are you doing here?”
 I said, “well, I’ve always wanted to do something here and I guess this is it.”
 He kind of laughed and gave me $5 and said he’d check on me again someday when he passed through again and left.
 That was the first bit of encouragement that I got from anyone.
 During that first night a rattler had crawled into the room and my little dog Spooky had barked and tipped me off, kinda scary but I got up and I do remember having a flashlight so I got it and put it in a big barrel that was there at Steins.’

 In 1988 Garrison decided to sell the place to Larry and Linda Link, and says since then the Link’s managed to write him out of Steins history.
 Indeed, while researching this article, some describe Garrison not by name but only as “a mysterious fellow who lived there alone.”
 Regardless of the feud between Garrison and the Links, Steins continued to host tourists until the Links retired in 2008, then continued tours by appointment for another few years.

-In June of 2013, family members announced they would no longer open the ghost town to the public on a regular basis.
+In June 2013, family members announced they would no longer open the ghost town to the public regularly.
 We noticed in 2016 that a family member has tried to revive the tours and, though he doesn’t open it to the public regularly, takes appointments.